noib3/nvim-oxi/README.md

 }
 ```

-Then `cargo test` will spawn a new Neovim process with an empty config, run
+When `cargo test` is executed, the generated code will spawn a new Neovim
-that code and exit.
-There are a couple of gotchas:

-- after changing a piece of code, `cargo build` has to be run before you can
-  test that with `cargo test`;
+process with the `nvim` binary in your `$PATH`, test your code, and exit.

-- you cannot have two test functions with the same name, even if they belong to
+There's a gotcha: you can't have two tests with the same name in the same
-  different modules.
-For example this won't work:
+crate, even if they belong to different modules.
+For example, this won't work:

 ```rust
 mod a {